Shalmali Kholgade

-Shalmali Kholgade is an Indian playback singer, who predominantly sings for Hindi language films.
-In addition to Hindi, she has also sung in other Indian languages such as Marathi, Bengali, Telugu and Tamil.
-Through her singing career, she has received one Filmfare Award from two nominations, and has been praised for her singing style.
+Shalmali Kholgade is an Indian playback singer who predominantly sings for Bollywood films.
+In addition to Hindi, she has also sung in other Indian languages such as Marathi, Bengali, Telugu, and Tamil.
+She has received several awards including a Filmfare Award and a Filmfare Award Marathi, and has been praised for her singing style.

 Personal life

 She married Farhan Shaikh, a mixing and mastering engineer, on 22 November 2021.

 Music career

 Career beginning (2004–2011)

 Shalmali began performing at the age of 16 and has had her tutelage in music from the age of 8 years under her mother, Uma Kholgade – an Indian classical singer and theatre personality.
 She later continued her music education under Shubhada Paradkar and has also recently been accepted by the Los Angeles College of Music for their April semester but decided not to attend, due to her recording commitments.
 Shalmali paid a two-hour tribute to one of her favorite singers; Amy Winehouse last year at Blue Frog, Mumbai which was attended widely.
 She is also a vocalist with Mikey McCleary's popular act 'The Bartender' where she has performed beautiful renditions of vintage Bollywood songs revamping it with a flavour of sensuous, old school jazz, and is featured on their second album, 'B Seventy'.
 Furthering her versatility as a performer, Shalmali has performed as a soloist with a Latvian troupe in a Cabaret named Bombaloo which toured Moscow, Yerevan and Armenia.
 She has been singing professionally in Mumbai for several years, and worked as a backing vocalist for Ali Zafar's songs.